 - Finally, while Big Data provides the ability to investigate large volumes of data for patterns, this type of investigation is typically focused on strategic decisions and not on emerging intraday issues.

 Those companies at the forefront of their digital transformation will implement real-time analytics that provides business operations with sophisticated views to monitor the event streams and data flows.
 Tools such as Axway Decision Insight can now identify emerging issues based on static or dynamic evaluation of flows.
 These types of real-time analytics for data flow and event streams are important across multiple industries, including banking where transactions are started and concluded within minutes, or supply chain where an order acknowledgment may be required in minutes.

 For example, for one supply chain organization, technical monitoring tools identified that four files containing customers’ orders were stuck in a B2B gateway.
 Without real-time analytics, the technical operations team took two days to inform business operations of the impact and resolution of the issue, including who the affected customers were and how large their orders were.

 The banking sector provides a good illustration of the business benefits of real-time analytics solutions.
 A global bank typically has dozens of daily processing deadlines supporting individual different payment currencies.
 In a recent example, the payment division of a world-renowned bank noticed that some large payments were at risk of not being processed to the currency deadline.
 In the event that this processing deadline was to be missed, the impact would be instant.
 Firstly, the clients concerned are paid late for this transaction.
 The bank faces penalties and fees for the late settlement that can reach hundreds of thousands of euros, and the damage to the bank’s marketplace reputation is significant.
-However, with notification from real-time analytics, not only were the payments at risk identified, but the solution also provided a prioritized list of the payments in order of their urgency for resolution.
+However, with a notification from real-time analytics, not only were the payments at risk identified, but the solution also provided a prioritized list of the payments in order of their urgency for resolution.